sfmoulton/search-app/README.md

 # Find-Dining Search Application

-The **Fine-Dining App** has been created to allow users to search for restaurants in their chosen city, see the top rated options, and sort by establishment type.
-Whether they are looking for lunch, a take-away or a pub, Find-Dining helps the user to make their food decision!
+The **Fine-Dining App** has been created to allow users to search for the top restaurants in their chosen city, and also sort by establishment type.
+Whether they are looking for lunch, a take-away or a pub, Find-Dining helps the user to make their food decision, from the best options their city has to offer!

 The app has been designed to be straightforward and easy for the user to access, with clear colours, fonts and buttons to create an accessible UI.